 For three generations, Wendella has been cruising the Chicago water waters.
 With its variety of tour options, cruise times and lengths, and a heated, enclosed cabin, Wendella is a great choice for families looking for flexibility.

-Wendella also offers a variety of cruise options, including wine and cheese, beer and BBQ, and holiday specialty cruises.
+Wendella also offers a variety of cruise options, including lake & river architecture, sunset cruises, and more.

-Speed across Lake Michigan on Seadog Extreme Thrill Rides
+Speed across Lake Michigan on Seadog Boat Tours

 See it all with Shoreline Sightseeing